 Benjamin A. Ring was born November 4, 1925 in Catonsville, Maryland, where his father was a gardener at Spring Grove State Hospital.
-He grew up near Baltimore and attended the University of Maryland from 1943-1947.
-After earning a BA in history, Ring obtained an instructorship at Virginia Poly-technical Institute, teaching history, economics, and political science from 1948-1950.
+He grew up near Baltimore and attended the University of Maryland from 1943 to 1947.
+After earning a BA in history, Ring obtained an instructorship at Virginia Polytechnic Institute, teaching history, economics, and political science from 1948 to 1950.
 From 1952 through 1961 Ring held various positions within the Registrar's Office at Johns Hopkins University.
 At the same time, he worked toward a doctorate in Philosophy.
 Ring's dissertation, related to Hume's historic skepticism, was twice rejected by his doctoral committee.

 Ring also participated in non-academic organizations.
-Beginning in 1972, he was an active member of the North Dakota Committee for the Humanities and Public Issues.
-As a member of NDCHPI, Ring led workshops, acted in Chautauquas, served as a consultant for humanities projects, and spoke to groups and organizations throughout the state.
-As an outspoken opponent to United States involvement in Vietnam, Ring promoted peace issues at UND and participated in peace conferences held at the University.
-He was also active in the North Dakota Democratic Party, serving as a precinct committeeman in 1970 and running for a seat in the ND Legislature in 1982.
+Beginning in 1972, he was an active member of the North Dakota Committee for the Humanities and Public Issues (NDCHPI).
+As a member, Ring led workshops, acted in Chautauquas, served as a consultant for humanities projects, and spoke to groups and organizations throughout the state.
+He was an outspoken opponent to U.S. involvement in Vietnam and promoted peace issues at UND.
+He was also active in the North Dakota Democratic Party, serving as a precinct committeeman in 1970 and running for a seat in the North Dakota Legislature in 1982.

 Ring retired following the 1989-90 school year and moved to Wisconsin with his wife, Beatrice.
-Sometime later, Ring was diagnosed with an acute form of leukemia.
+Later, Ring was diagnosed with an acute form of leukemia.
 He died in his Wisconsin home January 30, 1992.